+The switch firmware does not update automatically, so you must update it manually.
 You can manually check for the latest firmware version, download the firmware, and upload it to the switch.

-If firmware release notes are available with new firmware, read the release notes to find out if you must reconfigure the switch after updating.
+CAUTION: We recommend that you read the release notes before updating the switch's firmware.